martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 | MLB    | 0.36             |
 | NBA    | 0.34             |

-And there we have it, the NFL is the most competitive league while the NBA ranks last with a competitiveIndex of 0.34.
+And there we have it, the NFL is the most competitive league as its competitiveIndex of 0.59 <a href="http://thesportsfanjournal.com/wp-content/uploads/2016/10/ezekiel-elliott-e48ce95a24a55fb1.jpg" target="_blank">hurdles</a> the other leagues.

 <strong>Update:</strong>